• Skip to primary navigation

 Equipment

-Equipment to make perfect whipped cream: a small narrow bowl and one of the following: a stand mixer, a hand mixer with a whisk attachment, and a whisk.
+Equipment to make Homemade Whipped Cream: a small narrow bowl and one of the following: a stand mixer, a hand mixer with a whisk attachment, and a whisk.

 Beating the cream by hand will take longer but you will get an excellent result without the fear of winding up with homemade butter.